 Bengal cats are known to be vocal cats, but this is not necessarily a consistent breed trait, nor is it something that comes from their hybrid ancestry.
 In over 20 years of breeding Bengal cats, we have had some vocal Bengal cats and many not-so-vocal Bengals cats.
-Regardless of whether or not you want a vocal Bengal, you are likely to find one that suits your wishes - just talk to the breeder about the vocal tendencies of the parents.
+Regardless of whether you want a vocal Bengal, you are likely to find one that suits your wishes - talk to the breeder about the parents' vocal tendencies.
 As long as you do your part in keeping the cat mentally and physically stimulated, your Bengal should be quiet if you sought one from a quiet lineage.
 For clarification, this article focuses on spayed and neutered pet Bengal cats.
 Unfixed cats of both genders are vocal without a doubt as they need to make their presence known to both potential mates and rivals.

 The majority of our cats, however, are not excessively talkative.
 Most of our cats, not all, will talk back when we talk to them and engage in a brief conversation.
 The cats will certainly talk when food is being prepared or when they think food should be prepared.
 Some will give a meow if they want to greet you when you return home or get up in the morning, but typically this is paired with physical contact.
 So the cat will stand up to greet us and say hello while doing so.
 Sometimes they chatter while watching the birds outside.